mx3m/hikari-for-jekyll/_posts/2014-01-27-hikari-styling-guide.markdown

 No one rejects, dislikes, or avoids pleasure itself, because it is pleasure, but because those who do not know how to pursue pleasure rationally encounter consequences that are extremely painful.

-* Bullet points are so cool
+* Bullet points are so fancy
 * Easy to read, they make you look like a pro
 * Even when completely random

 In a free hour, when our power of choice is untrammelled and when nothing prevents our being able to do what we like best, every pleasure is to be welcomed and every pain avoided.

-1. Bullet points are so cool
+1. Ooh, and with numbers, it's even fancier
-2. Easy to read, they make you look like a pro
+2. It's like 1, 2, 3, did you see?
-3. Even when completely random
+3. Crazy stuff all around us; scary

 There's nothing like a good block of code!
 Especially when picked randomly out of Github ([styledocco.js](https://github.com/jacobrask/styledocco/blob/master/styledocco.js)).